jeromesabidong/jeromesabidong.github.io/_posts/2018-03-24-psia-microservice-hype-value.md

 reserve the seats in the best possible location - just behind the speakers' seats, in front of the podium.

-The program had three main talks and a panel discussion;
+The program had three main talks and a panel discussion:
 1. Introduction to Microservices
 2. Microservices with Spring Cloud (it uses Java)
 3. Implementing Event-driven Microservices

-I wasn't sure what to expect since it was my first time to attend a seminar organized by the PSIA but it turned out I learned some useful and practical insights from the seminar.
+I wasn't sure what to expect since it was my first time to attend a seminar organized by the PSIA but it turned out to be very insightful for me.

 ### Introduction to Microservices